 Our team will work with you to determine the extent of your disease and help get it under control.
 One of the primary treatments we use at our Huntsville, AL dental office is a deep cleaning therapy known as scaling and root planing.

-This treatment removes the infection-causing bacteria from beneath the gumline and smooths out the surface of the tooth root to help prevent reinfection.
-Depending on the extent of the damage, we may also recommend surgery to eliminate the pockets and help the gums fit more snugly around the teeth.
+This treatment removes the infection-causing bacteria from beneath the gumline and smooths out the tooth root's surface to help prevent reinfection.
+Depending on the extent of the damage, we may also recommend surgery to eliminate the pockets and allow the gums fit more snugly around the teeth.

 Schedule Your Appointment for Periodontal Treatment in 35801

-While we may be able to reverse the early stages of gum disease through good oral hygiene, once the plaque reaches below the gum line, you will need professional intervention by Dr. King.
+While we can reverse the early stages of gum disease through good oral hygiene, once the plaque reaches below the gum line, you will need professional intervention by Dr. King.